OfficeDev/office-js-docs/reference/outlook/1.6/Office.context.mailbox.item.md

 #### getEntities() → {[Entities](simple-types.md#entities)}

-Gets the entities found in the selected item.
+Gets the entities found in the selected item's body.

 > **Note:** This method is not supported in Outlook for iOS or Outlook for Android.